aaronelhajj/covid-mern-project/README.md

 I'm currently still working on implementing a few features first being hosting it on a server so anyone can check it out!
 Secondly, I plan to implement a filter feature based on alphabetical names, or by highest to lowest cases depending on what the users is interested in.
 As of tomorrow (8/31/2022) I will be creating a video of how the project functions in the meantime while I work on getting it on the web.
+After I get the basic web app online I plan to work on the extra filter features.